Pasta with Ricotta, Basil & Lemon

 ½ pound dried pasta, such as penne or orecchiette (little ears)

 ¼ cup basil chiffonade, loosely packed

 Put a pot of salted water on to boil.
-While the water heats, toast the walnuts in a 300° oven for about five minutes, or until they are fragrant.
-Mix the ricotta, basil and lemon zest together in a small bowl.
+While the water heats, toast the walnuts in a 400° oven for four minutes, or until they are fragrant.
+Mix the ricotta, basil, and lemon zest together in a small bowl.
 Season to taste with salt & pepper.
 Cook pasta, according to package directions, or until al dente.
 Scoop out about ¼ cup of the hot pasta cooking water and set it aside.
-When pasta is cooked, drain pasta (do not rinse) and leave the pasta in the colander to drain.
+Drain pasta (do not rinse) and leave the pasta in the colander to drain.